cloud-custodian/cloud-custodian/docs/source/usecases/asginvalidconfig.rst

 AutoScaling Group - Verify ASGs have valid configurations
 =========================================================

-The following example policy will check all AutoScaling Groups for configuration issues which could prevent the ASG from functioning properly.
-The following items are checked: invalid subnets, invalid security groups, invalid key pair name, invalid launch config volume snapshots, invalid amis, invalid elb health check etc.
+The following example policy will check all AutoScaling Groups in the current account and region for configuration issues which could prevent the ASG from functioning properly or launching an instance.
+Then the ASG resource owner and a cloud admins group get an email showing the affected ASG(s).

+The following ASG items are checked when using the `` - invalid `` filter:
+  * invalid subnets
+  * invalid security groups
+  * invalid key pair name
+  * invalid launch config volume snapshots
+  * invalid AMIs
+  * invalid ELB health check

 .. code-block:: yaml